 met occasionally to discuss physics.
 Did they talk about moving hydrogen

-- In 1986, with my younger colleagues, I published a paper containing the following
+- In 1986, with my younger colleagues, I published a paper containing

 This table is from one of my papers published in 1986.

 Contents of Einstein's E = mc2

 E = p2/2m E =

 E = cp Wigner Helicity

 This table tells that Winger's little group unifies the internal space-time symmetries for both massive and massless particles, as Einstein's

 - I then approached Professor Wigner and showed this table.
 He became

 very happy and asked me to write papers with him, and we published a